 - Don’t use emotional click bait for every blog you write.

 Top 10’s, 5 of the best, 7 weird and wonderful, 3 amazing, et cetera et cetera.
 Listicles do so well because of how it breaks down information.
 Top 10’s (and its variants) work on your desire to know what reigns supreme.
-Some of the more sharp readers might have already realised that they are reading a listicle right now.
+Sharp readers might have already realised that they are reading a listicle right now.

 Marketing Tip #2